NorESMhub/noresm-exp/README.md

 ### Automatic deployment

-the GitHub actions workflow (`noresm-exp/.github/workflows/deploy.yml`) automatically renders the content,pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages when a push or pull request is made to the main branch
+the GitHub actions workflow (`noresm-exp/.github/workflows/deploy.yml`) automatically renders the content, pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages when a push or pull request is made to the main branch

-### Building the book
+### Local build

 If you'd like to develop and/or build the NorESM Experiments content, you should: